BBC School Report mentors

 - 8 December 2015

-THIS PAGE IS FOR BBC STAFF WITH AN INTEREST IN BECOMING A MENTOR FOR BBC NEWS SCHOOL REPORT.
+THIS PAGE IS FOR BBC STAFF WHO ARE MENTORS FOR BBC NEWS SCHOOL REPORT.

 Mentors are often keen for ideas about what to do with pupils when they go into school.